jido/dodo/README.md

 [  type  ]
 ~~~

-The object without type information is passed as hidden first parameter in register RDI.

 ### Constructor and method calls

 Constructors and member methods receive the master capability as implicit first argument via the RDI register.

-A method receives the object it is applied to as a hidden second parameter in register RSI.
+A method receives the object it is applied to in register RSI as a hidden second parameter.

 The function context is the method type in case of a method and the type by same name in case of a constructor.